 You before an imperative can suggest an emphatic persuasion or anger.

 You just sit down and relax for a bit.

 You take your hands off me.

-We can make an emphatic imperative with do + Infinitive.
 This is common in polite requests, complaints and apologies.

 Do sit down

 Do listen to your father